Rosamond, California

-Rosamond is a unincorporated community in Kern County, California, US, near the Los Angeles county line.
-Rosamond is part of Greater Los Angeles and is located in the Mojave Desert just north of Lancaster and Palmdale, two of the largest cities in Antelope Valley.
-As of the 2010 Census, Rosamond's population was 18,150.
+Rosamond is an unincorporated community in Kern County, California, US, near the Los Angeles county line.
+Rosamond is part of Greater Los Angeles and is located in the Mojave Desert just north of Lancaster and Palmdale, the two largest cities in the Antelope Valley.
+As of the 2020 Census, Rosamond's population was 20,961.
 For statistical purposes, the United States Census Bureau has defined Rosamond as a census-designated place (CDP).

 Rosamond is a suburban bedroom community with many residents employed by nearby Edwards Air Force Base or commuting to Los Angeles, Lancaster, and Palmdale for work.
 The town is about 15 minutes north of the Lancaster Metrolink station providing direct access to Los Angeles Union Station in just two hours.
+It has few grocery stores such as Grocery Outlet, Albertsons and Dollar General.

 History

 Rosamond was established in 1877 as a townsite owned by the Southern Pacific Railroad; it was named for the daughter of one of the railroad's officials.
 The first local industries were mining and cattle.
 During the 1890s, gold was discovered in the area, quickly drawing miners and prospectors.
 After the initial boom, gold mining gradually declined, though it had a second, smaller boom during the 1930s.
 In 1933, Muroc Army Air Field was established some 20 mi miles away; it was later renamed Edwards Air Force Base in honor of fallen test pilot Glenn Edwards.

 The Rosamond post office opened in 1885, closed in 1887, and re-opened in 1888.